jackjamieson2/yarns-microsub-server/readme.md

 ## Installation
 Since Yarns is still in development, it is not yet available on the WordPress plugin repository.
 This means you'll have to install it from GitHub directly.

-You can do this by downloading the master branch from this repository as a zip. (release package coming soon)
+You can do this by downloading the [latest release](https://github.com/jackjamieson2/yarns-microsub-server/releases) as a .zip.

 Then install in WordPress by going to Plugins->Add New->Upload Plugin, and selecting the .zip you just downloaded.

+(You can also download the master branch of this repository, which is usually slightly newer but may be less stable).

 ## Requirements
 Yarns is part of the IndieWeb ecosystem, and requires a few parts to get things working.